The first rule of cognitive thinking is that all your moods are created by your thoughts or "cognition".

 not from the event itself.

-There is one person in this world who has the power to threaten your self-esteem & self-worth,
+There is one person in this world who has the power to threaten your self-esteem and that is you!

 Your sense of worth can go down only if you put yourself down.